 BTR is attractive to all demographics, but especially to millennials who seem to be moving away from home ownership.

 No up-front fees other than a deposit and any required advance rental amount, which is attractive to potential renters.

-attractive to potential renters.
 Many BTR communities offer amenities like workspaces, gyms, event spaces, free education classes, and laundry, which are attractive to renters.
-They also often offer more upscale interior options not usually found in typical rentals like stainless steel appliances, quartz countertops, hardwood flooring, and more.
+They also often offer more upscale interior options not usually found in typical rentals, such as stainless steel appliances, quartz countertops, and hardwood flooring.

 Taking Advantage of BTR

-The BTR market is expected to continue expanding for years to come since they are:
+The BTR market is expected to continue expanding for years to come since these properties are:

 Attractive to numerous demographics

 Gaining popularity as a choice to call “home” for many people